Sign up for go2’s e-newsletters and receive job information and employer resources related to BC’s tourism and hospitality industry!

 You can elect to undergo another audit at any time

 The COR certification is valid for three years from the date of certification, provided the employer performs internal maintenance audits in the second and third years.
-An external audit is required in year four to complete the re-certification audit.
+An external audit is required in year 4 to complete the re-certification audit.

 The length of time required depends upon the state of your existing safety management system.
 Many employers are currently meeting all the COR requirements, while others may require up to 18 months to successfully implement all the various elements of the program.

-Assessable Payroll / 100 X Base Rate X 10% = incentive available for successful completion of the Occupational Health and Safety COR audit.
+Assessable Payroll / 100 X CU Base Rate X 10% = incentive available for successful completion of the Occupational Health and Safety COR audit.

-Assessable Payroll / 100 X Base Rate X 5% = incentive available for successful completion of the Return-to-Work/Injury Management COR audit.
+Assessable Payroll / 100 X CU Base Rate X 5% = incentive available for successful completion of the Return-to-Work/Injury Management COR audit.

-Sample Hotel, qualifying for both: $3 million / 100 X $1.79 (2013 Base Rate) X 15% = $8,055
+Sample hotel ($3 million payroll), qualifying for both COR incentives: $3 million / 100 X $1.96 (2014 Base Rate for CU Overnight and Short-Term Accommodation) X 15% = $8,820

 WorkSafeBC has listed the following circumstances in which a company may not be eligible for an incentive, or in which the incentive may be placed on hold until the issues are resolved:

-Yes, as long as your company maintains its COR status, you will receive an annual 10 per cent financial incentive for completing the Occupational Health and Safety COR audit and an annual five per cent for completing the Return-to-Work / Injury Management COR audit.
+Yes, as long as your company maintains its COR status, you will receive an annual 10 per cent financial incentive for completing the Occupational Health and Safety COR audit and an annual five per cent for completing the Return-to-Work / Injury Management COR audit .

 The cost of an external audit depends on the size of the company being audited.
-Due to sampling requirements, the larger the company, the more employees or sites must be interviewed and observed. go2 has established a maximum $500 per diem fee for external auditor charges.
+Due to sampling requirements, the larger the company, the more employees or sites must be interviewed and observed. go2HR has established a maximum $500 per diem fee for external auditor charges.
 Any fees associated with travel or expenses must be negotiated between the company and the external auditor.
+The other cost is a $149 fee for internal auditor training if you opt to have a staff member trained and certified.

-If you want your company to perform your own internal maintenance audits, a company representative will need to complete go2's Internal Auditor Training program.
+If you want your company to perform your own internal maintenance audits, a company representative will need to complete go2HR's Internal Auditor Training program.
 This course will be offered infrequently based on industry needs.
 Click here for information on upcoming training sessions.
 If you choose to have an external auditor perform the maintenance audits, you will not require an internal auditor.

 The individual attending the training should be familiar with all aspects of your safety management system.